udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 };
 ```

-That way we have only one instance of the printGreeting3 method associated with the class, it is stored under ClassName.prototype, and it’s accessible to all instances of the class.
+That way we have only one instance of the `printGreeting3` method associated with the class, it is stored under ClassName.prototype, and it’s accessible to all instances of the class.

-## The *New* Keyword (Pseudo Classical Classes)
+## The `new` Keyword (Pseudo Classical Classes)
 Pseudo classical classes are just a convenient way for us to make JavaScript classes resemble classes on other languages (and hence the name “Pseudo Classical”).
 You can think of this as a “nice wrapper”.

 If you’ve coded in another object oriented language (Java or C++) you might notice that JS classes look a little different, as unlike in other languages we need to create our objects in the class function and also return them.
-We can make JS classes look like classes in other languages, by using the *new* keyword:
+We can make JS classes look like classes in other languages, by using the `new` keyword:

 ```js
 //In constructor mode JS automatically does the first and third line for us, so we